Tom Aldcroft

-Thomas "Tom" or "Tommy" Aldcroft (1835-1883) was a British jockey who won each of the five British classics across his career.
+Thomas Aldcroft (1835-1883) was a British jockey who won each of the five British classics across his career.

 Early life

 Aldcroft was born in Manchester in 1835.
 His father owned an omnibus company.

 Career

 Aldcroft was apprenticed to Middleham trainer Tom Dawson, and got his big riding opportunity when Thomas Lye, the stable jockey, left his role in contentious circumstances.
 Aldcroft succeeded Lye, and quickly won a series of Classics for Dawson.

 An early notable win came in the 1853 Chester Cup, but he rode his "greatest and finest race" early in his career for Dawson, when winning the 1855 2,000 Guineas on Lord of the Isles, aged 20.
 The horse went on to finish third in the Derby.

 The following year, Aldcroft won the Derby for Dawson on Ellington at odds of 20/1, in heavy ground which produced the slowest time ever recorded for a Derby winner: 3 minutes, 5 seconds.
 The win, however, was marred by a rumour that Aldcroft had weighed out for his ride with a whip weighing seven pounds which he then switched for a virtually weightless one, thereby giving him a seven-pound advantage.
 Afterwards, he had switched back to the heavier whip to weigh back in.
 He would later ride Ellington's sister, Gildermire, into second honours in the 1858 Oaks.
 In the same year, he finished third in the Derby and second in the St Leger on The Hadji.

 The following year, he registered his next Classic win, the 1859 St Leger, for trainer John Scott on Gamester, owned by Sir Charles Monck.
 For Scott, he also won the 1860 1,000 Guineas on Sagitta, and the 1863 Oaks, a race he "pulled out of the fire" on Queen Bertha.